| Tips for Trail Riding

 rules concerning trail use.
 Familiarize yourself with the customs,

+rules and regulations at the park office.
 Do your part to take care of the trails so that

 they will be there for future rides.
 Carry out your trash, close